|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon fine sea salt

-- Peel the carrots and then slice then evenly, on a diagonal for a prettier casserole, if you like.
+Peel the carrots, then slice them evenly.
+Cut on a diagonal for a prettier casserole, if you like.
 If you have a kitchen mandoline, this is a great time to use it, since the evenness of the slices is of utmost importance for an evenly cooked, pleasant-to-eat dish.
 If you don't have a kitchen mandoline, don't panic, just use a sharp knife and a steady hand to slice the carrots evenly.

 Grease an 8 x 8-inch casserole dish.
 Layer in about half the carrot slices.